Mikhail Makarov: Arrest, trial and execution

 Makarov decided to take the stolen book to a second-hand bookstore that advertised in a newspaper that they were buying rare editions of books.
-The seller noticed blood on one of the pages, and after Makarov left, the man called police.
+The seller noticed blood on one of the pages, and after Makarov left, the man called the police.
 Using the shop's documents, the authorities identified the person who had brought the book.
 On the same day, he was detained near his apartment while returning from the grocery store.
 After his capture, he immediately confessed to his crimes – three murders and one attempted murder.

 He also showed a basement on the outskirts of Leningrad, in which police officers found a cache with part of the loot.
 The other part, in his own words, Makarov had sold to passers-by or friends.
 Some of the things stolen at the crime scene were presented to his wife's parents, after which they lagged behind him for some time with reproaches.

-On November 27, 1987, Makarov was sentenced to death by firing squad.
+On 27 November 1987, Makarov was sentenced to death by firing squad.
 He soon wrote a petition for a pardon, in which he asked to be sent to Afghanistan in order to "atone for the blood".
 The petition was rejected, and in 1988 he was executed.